miaychen/weidian_auto-order/README.md

 # weidian_auto-order
-Python code of auto submission of order on Weidian using Selenium
+Python code for auto submission of order on Weidian using Selenium